 Only four months after the wedding, I experienced some signs of recovery from my ailments.
 I knew it was the hand of God, doing His plan in my life.
 I made progress in my therapy workouts.
 I became able to do more housework and cooking (which I’m sure David was grateful for).
 I could drive our car, and even dance with more people again.
 At first, I’d been asking God questions such as “What are You doing now?” and “Am I really getting better, or is this just another remission?”
 Then I stopped myself.
 This was not at all putting my trust in Him.
 Instead of focusing only on knowing all the answers, I should seek to know Him no matter how many answers I get.
 Thinking back through this experience, I remember concluding that I would much rather be in my broken state with having a close relationship with Jesus, sharing the bond of suffering with Him, than to have perfect health without knowing Him at all.

 Many more amazing things have happened on my journey since those first three years including God enabling me to get pregnant and have children, and him leading me through my dear friend, Tracy, to Dr. Carol McMakin who helped me immensely with diagnosis and pain management through Frequency Specific Microcurrent.
-I had an amazing health team who really helped me on my journey to recovery. physical therapists like Kelly Barnes, Candis Synsvoll, and Gema Sanchez at New Heights Integrative Therapy.
-When medical doctors would basically tell me it’s all in my head, and give me treatments that made me worse, I turned to naturopaths like Dr. David Greenspan, Dr. Rob Dramov, and Dr. Cathryn Morter.
-I have a beloved chiropractor Dr. Libby Guimont who has mentored me and blessed me by putting me back together again like Humpty Dumpty!
-Dr. Timothy Krupa was very helpful to get a handle on the parasitic piece.
-And deep from within me feels this overwhelming gratitude and love for my amazing husband, family and friends who held me up through since my crazy journey starting back in 2003.
+I had an amazing health team who really helped me on my health journey.
+Physical therapists like Kelly Barnes, Candis Synsvoll, and Gema Sanchez at New Heights Integrative Therapy.
+When medical doctors would basically tell me it’s all in my head, and give me treatments that made me worse, I turned to naturopaths like Dr. Cathryn Morter.
+I have a beloved chiropractor, Dr. Libby Guimont, who has mentored me and blessed me by putting me back together again like Humpty Dumpty!
+Dr. Timothy Krupa was very helpful too.
+And deep from within me feels this overwhelming gratitude and love for my amazing husband, family and friends who held me up through my crazy journey starting back in 2003.
 Thanks to them, I’m experiencing incredible moments of heaven on earth through this journey.

 Back when I gave David his Bible, I wrote something in the cover that expresses my heart for everyone to know and experience no matter what life throws your way.
 I guess if I had a life verse, this would be it: